zhuole1025/zhuole1025.github.io/index.md

 ## News

+- **[Dec.
+2023]** I am honored to receive the 2023 SenseTime Scholarship, which is awarded to 30 Chinese undergraduate students in the field of AI!
 - **[Sep.
 2023]** Our benchmark paper about music representation learning is accepted to NeurIPS 2023!
 - **[Jul.
 2023]** Our paper about music driven dance generation is accepted to ACM MM 2023 as an oral presentation!
 - **[Jul.
 2023]** Our paper about video background music generation is accepted to ICCV 2023!